Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 4 Runway Gen-4 Turbo Higher-end look with Turbo pricing that can still work for small ads if you’re selective.
 Medium–High

-5 HailuoAI (free tier) Very cheap for testing concepts thanks to a generous free tier, but watermarks limit final use.
+5 HailuoAI (free tier) Useful for concept testing thanks to its free allowance, but watermarks limit final use.
 Free / Very Low (test only)

-*Approximate “cost vibe” based on public pricing pages and typical credit allocations at the time of writing.
+*Approximate “cost vibe” based on public pricing pages and typical credit allocations.
 Always double-check current pricing before committing.

 For a broader look at quality, motion and use cases (not just cost), see Best AI Video Generators for 2025 (Ranked by Use Case).